open-simh/.github/docs/simdocs/simh_doc.md

 SET THROTTLE x% limit simulator to x% of host time

-SET THROTTLE insts/delay execute 'insts' instructions and
+SET THROTTLE insts/delay execute ‘insts’ instructions and

-> then sleep for 'delay' milliseconds
+> then sleep for ‘delay’ milliseconds

 Throttling is only available on host systems that implement a precision real-time delay function.